wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

   - 16Gb DDR3
   - 120 Gb Intel 520 SSD
 - 2 x Netgear GS108Tv2 Managed Switch
+_The glory that is the HP N54L Microserver_

 The N54L Microserver is a well-known part of any homelabbers arsenal, and I am no different.
 This thing was an utter dream.
 Did you know you could fit 6 3.5" drives in this?
 Through searching random forums (probably [Whirlpool](https://whirlpool.net.au/)), I found a bracket that PCCaseGear sold that would go in the 5 1/2" bay of the Microserver and allow two drives to be mounted instead of one, due to spare clearance - that was not there in the Gen 8 models.
 Where did the extra SATA come from, you ask?
 The back of the Microserver, which had an eSATA port!
 I can’t find a photo of it, which is an utter embuggerance to be honest, so you’ll have to use your imagination.

 I ran Ubuntu for a bit on this box with LVM and ext4, and then I heard of ZFS and FreeNAS, and I wanted some of that.
 This ran as an SMB media host for our family, and our TVs used… Wii’s to connect over SMB to it to watch TV.
 Yep, a Homebrew Wii was our equivalent of a Chromecast back then.